rclone/rclone/docs/content/docs.md

 During rmdirs it will not remove root directory, even if it's empty.

+### --links / -l

+Normally rclone will ignore symlinks or junction points (which behave like symlinks under Windows).

+If you supply this flag then rclone will copy symbolic links from any supported backend backend, and store them as text files, with a `.rclonelink` suffix in the destination.

+The text file will contain the target of the symbolic link.

+The `--links` / `-l` flag enables this feature for all supported backends and the VFS.
+There are individual flags for just enabling it for the VFS `--vfs-links` and the local backend `--local-links` if required.

 ### --log-file=FILE ###

 Log all of rclone's output to FILE.
 This is not active by default.